Connect to a BIND server

 BIND is an authoritative and recursive DNS server developed by the Internet Systems Consortium.

-It is possible to use it with happyDomain through Dynamic DNS (RFC 2136).
+It is possible to use it with happyDomain through Dynamic DNS (RFC 2136), which works with a remote server, or by editing the zone files directly, when happyDomain runs on the same host.

-This documentation will guide you through configuring BIND to enable Dynamic DNS and connect your domains to happyDomain.
+This documentation will guide you through configuring BIND to enable Dynamic DNS and connect your domains to happyDomain, then through the zone file alternative.

 Configure BIND to enable Dynamic DNS